-The U.S. Food and Drug Administration (FDA) recently gave emergency permission for two vaccines to prevent COVID-19.
-More vaccines are likely to be approved over the coming months.
+The U.S. Food and Drug Administration (FDA) has provided Emergency Use Authorization for three* vaccines to prevent COVID-19.
+These vaccines are now being widely distributed across the United States and more vaccines are likely to be approved over the coming months.
 Here are answers to some common questions people who have kidney disease or who are living with a kidney transplant may have about the COVID-19 vaccine.

 COVID-19 Vaccine FAQs

 - Why do I still need to wear a mask and social distance even after I get the vaccine?

 - Is the COVID-19 vaccine safe for me if I have chronic kidney disease (CKD)?

 - Is the COVID-19 vaccine safe for me if I am on dialysis?

 - Is the vaccine safe for me if I am living with a kidney transplant?

 - Is the vaccine safe for me if I am a living kidney donor?